denhamcoote/NSPanel-Easy/docs/api.md

 **Parameters:**

 - `entity` (string): The unique identifier of the entity (`entity_id` in Home Assistant) for which details are displayed.
+  The domain is used to select the corresponding detail page.
+  Supported domains are: `alarm_control_panel`, `climate`, `cover`, `fan`, `light`, `media_player`, and `water_heater`.
+  Use the special value `embedded_climate` to open the built-in climate control page for the panel's relay-based thermostat.
 - `back_page` (string): The page identifier to return to after viewing entity details.
   Valid options are `home` for the home page or `buttonpage01` to `buttonpage04` for button pages.
   No other pages are supported to maintain navigation consistency.

 **Home Assistant Example:**